user92-11/JU-works/devlog/05-visualization-and-inspection/index.md

-# Devlog 05 — Visualization ind Inspection
+# Devlog 05 — Visualization and Inspection

 This devlog summarizes the visualization and inspection workflow of the sequence viewer.